explorer436/programming-playground/haskell-playground/README.md

 To load a single file into ghci, go to that folder in terminal and run `stack ghci`.
 After that, load that file into ghci by using `:l FileName`

+TODO:
+Move all the tests into the test directory.
+That way, the source code will be free of tests and, we will be able to run all the tests using a single command.